What Is Domain Hosting? The Complete Guide for Website Owners

 • wikipedia.org

-When someone types your domain name into their browser, the Domain Name System (DNS) translates that human-friendly name into an IP address—a string of numbers that computers use to locate your website’s files on a server.
-This happens instantly and automatically, so visitors never see the technical details.
+When someone types your domain name into their browser, the Domain Name System (DNS) acts as the internet’s phone book.
+It translates the human-readable domain name into an IP address, a unique string of numbers that computers use to locate your website’s files on a server.

 What Is Web Hosting?